Three Trial Victories in Related Cases for Commercial Fraud

 Mr. Markham tried this case before the trial judge, who granted judgment to his clients on all grounds, deeming them to be the prevailing party in their claims against the defendant, and deeming them to be the prevailing parties in the defendant’s cross-claims against them.
 This case concerned various disputes between commercial tenants and a commercial landlord in which Mr Markham represented the commercial tenants.
 The trial court found that the tenants were entitled to exercise their option to renew their lease for an additional five years, and moreover that they were in compliance with the complicated insurance provisions set forth in the commercial lease.
 The landlord took the opposite position on these points.
 The landlord subsequently prevailed on its appeal from one part of the judgment, obtaining an outright reversal of this part of the judgment (Mr. Markham continued to represent his clients during the appeal), but on remand the landlord lost on its principal post-appellate initiative and also failed to recover much of its requested post-appellate relief.
 This was a closely contested case in which Mr. Markham was opposed by a team of attorneys who included one of San Diego’s most skilled trial lawyers as well as two leading appellate practitioners.
 Mr. Markham handled all aspects of both cases for his clients, including the consolidated trials and the appeal.
 Case name: Image 2000 Multimedia, Inc. v.
 Joseph Quin Family Trust (S.D.
 Cty.
 Sup.
 Ct., Case No. 37 2007 00062035 CU-BC-EC).

-The commercial landlord in the above case brought another action against the same commercial tenants after losing the above-listed case on all grounds (even so, the landlord was able to obtain limited relief on appeal from the above case, as is explained above).
-After five months of arduous litigation, the landlord abruptly dropped the case, doing so one day before its representative had been ordered to answer further deposition questions about its motive for bringing the lawsuit.
+After losing at trial in the first case (see above), a commercial landlord brought a new case against Mr. Markham’s clients, who were commercial tenants that operated a substantial business at the property in question.
+After five months of arduous litigation, the landlord dropped the case day before its representative was ordered to answer further deposition questions concerning the landlord’s motive for bringing the lawsuit.
 Case Name: Joseph Quin Family Trust v.
 Image 2000 Multimedia, Inc. (S.D.
 County, Case No. 37 2008 00102257 CU-UD-EC).

 Successful Stipulated Judgment at Trial Call